Prag8855/aab/content/guides/photography-laws-germany.md

 ## Can I film the police in Germany?

-There is no exception for police officers.[^14] The rules described above also apply to them.[^26] You can film police officers, but you can't *share* photos or videos of police officers without getting their permission or blurring their faces.
+There is no exception for police officers.[^14] The rules described above also apply to the police.
+You can film police officers, but you can't *share* photos or videos of police officers without getting their permission or blurring their faces.

 ## Legal references